Dislocation of the hip prosthesis – short-shaft prostheses offer more safety

 Minimize dislocations in hip prostheses – conclusion

-The use of short-stem THA brings a significant increase in quality of life for many patients - with maximum safety and a new freedom of movement without pain.
+The use of short-shaft prostheses brings a significant increase in quality of life for many patients - with maximum safety and a new freedom of movement without pain.

 MAKE AN APPOINTMENT?